The month of July hasn’t been very fun for me.

 July has always been my favorite month.
 But this year I’m struggling with it because of a number of things that have happened that I found frustrating, or full-on upsetting.

 I didn’t get to see any fireworks on the 4th of July this year. 😢

 My house’s air conditioning unit gave out, just as a major heat wave hit.
 As you can guess, it cost quite a bit to replace.

-A woman in the Trader Joe’s parking lot screamed at me because I didn’t thank her for stopping to let me back out of my parking spot (for the record, she was stopped for some time and I thought she was waiting for my parking spot).
+A woman in the Trader Joe’s parking lot screamed at me because I didn’t thank her for stopping to let me back out of my parking spot.

 I drove an hour in rush hour traffic to a doctors appointment, waited 30 minutes to be seen, only to find that I couldn’t have the procedure that I went there to have done because of several major details that the doctor failed to tell me beforehand.